Alsalivan/Alsalivan/README.md

-- 👋 Hi, I’m @Alsalivan
+- 🤗 Hi, I’m @alsalivan.
+My name is Alexander.
+- 👨🏼‍🎓 I am Skoltech and MIPT graduate.
-- 👀 I’m interested in NLP, and Computer Vision
+- 👀 I’m interested in Computer Vision in HealfCare.
-- 🌱 I’m currently working on Image Captioning project, in which I am using the MIMIC CXR Dataset and GPT-2 model
+- 🧠 I’m currently working on volume reconstruction task in medicine.
+- 💪🏼 I contributed to Image Captioning project, in which I was using the MIMIC-CXR Dataset and GPT-2 model for annotating X-Rays
-- 💞️ I’m looking to collaborate on NLP and Computer Vision tasks in medicine
 - 📫  alexanderslvn@gmail.com

 <!---